Back

 • 10 x 14 feet

 Though these are standard dimensions, don't hesitate to customize proportions to best fit your living room layout.
-Rugs exist in multiple other sizes.
+Rugs exist in multiple other sizes and can be styled differently depending on their size.
+Below you can find rug positioning ideas in living room depending on your couch design and rug size:

 Choose the Right Fiber